V-Sekai-fire/godot-visual-anomaly-detection/datasets/flux1-schnell-fp8/CharacterDesign-FluxV2/README.md

 - `microsoft/Phi-3-vision-128k-instruct`

-Create a character brief for a 3D concept art assignment by defining your character’s identity, including their role, species, and critical traits.
-Describe their physical attributes, such as age, gender, and unique features.
-Outline the character’s environment, considering the cultural and historical factors shaping their design and challenges.
-Finally, explain your character's purpose in the story, highlighting the themes or emotions you want to convey through their appearance and abilities.
+Create a character brief for a 3D concept art assignment.

 ### Start caption with